AdamSEY/easy-chat-pushjs/Readme.md

 Take a look on the examples' directory, you'll find there:
 - How to start the websocket server.
 Check `websocket.js`
-- How to connect from frontend to the server and chat or receive push notifications.
+- How to connect from the browser to the server and chat or receive push notifications.
 Check `client.js`
-- How to push notifications, push messages to slack and Android- IOS (FCM).
+- How to push notifications, push messages to Slack and Android- IOS (FCM).
 Check `push.js`